imarsman/pathhelper/README.md

 # pathhelper

 Helper for building a path for MacOS.
-Most of my effort in writing this has been tied to making sure I did things in the proper order and did checking of paths. is be overkill.
+Most of my effort in writing this has been tied to making sure I did things in the proper order and did checking of paths.
+I used a channel for fun to gather lines in order but earlier code was purely iterative.

 I wrote this to better understand how the `PATH` and `MANPATH` variables are set in MacOS.
 The `/usr/libexec/path_helper` binary runs on my laptop in about 6 msec. pathhelper takes about 12 msec to run on my laptop.